Researchers

 Cocoa2meal

-In Germany, about 5 million people suffer from the metabolic disease diabetes mellitus, of which about 90 % have type 2 diabetes.
+In Germany, around 5 million people suffer from the metabolic disease diabetes mellitus, around 90% of whom have type 2 diabetes.
 This diet-related, chronic disease is associated with an increased risk of cardiovascular disease.
 A change in diet is an important basis in the treatment of diabetes and can improve metabolic control.
-Certain food ingredients are believed to have a positive effect, such as secondary plant compounds, especially flavanols, which are found in cocoa and dark chocolate.
-Some studies suggest that consumption of flavanol-rich cocoa may reduce the rise in blood glucose levels as well as blood lipids after a meal, which is desirable with regard to diabetic metabolic conditions.
-Of particular interest is ActicoaTM cocoa powder from cocoa and chocolate manufacturer Barry Callebaut, as a daily serving (2.5 g) provides more than 200 mg of flavanols - significantly more than most commercially available cocoas.
-The European Food Safety Authority (EFSA) considered it proven that this amount of cocoa flavanols helps maintain the elasticity of blood vessels, contributing to normal blood flow.
+Certain food ingredients are said to have a positive effect, for example secondary plant substances, in particular flavanols, which are found in cocoa and dark chocolate, among other things.
+Some studies suggest that the consumption of cocoa rich in flavanols could reduce the rise in blood sugar levels and blood lipids after a meal, which is desirable with regard to diabetic metabolism.
+Of particular interest is the cocoa powder ActicoaTM from cocoa and chocolate manufacturer Barry Callebaut, as one daily serving (2.5 g) provides more than 200 mg of flavanols - significantly more than most commercially available cocoas.
+The European Food Safety Authority (EFSA) considered it proven that this amount of cocoa flavanols helps to maintain the elasticity of blood vessels and thus contributes to normal blood flow.

 Results published